 - Try a New Watersport: Kayak on the Hudson River for free at the Hoboken Cove Community Boathouse or try your hand at standup paddle boarding or jet skiing from Pier 13.
 The Hoboken waterfront is full of aquatic adventures!

-- Eat, eat, and eat some more: From the annual Food Truck Frenzy at Pier 13 in uptown to the James Beard-nominated bites at Latin American favorite Cucharamama, it’s hard to go wrong with a Hoboken meal.
+- Eat, eat, and eat some more: From the annual Food Truck Frenzy uptown at Pier 13 to delicious brunch overlooking the waterfront downtown at Halifax, it’s hard to go wrong with a Hoboken meal.

 - Work Out with a View: In the summer, outdoor yoga, Pilates, barre, and aerobics classes are available everywhere from Pier A Park to Elysian Field.
 Talk about workout with a view!